Call Us: 336.299.3060

 Leave Your Pet in the Car

 Please leave your animal in your car until you have completed check-in.
 Once we have your paperwork, and have spoken to you about your animal’s health, you will be asked to bring them in.
 All dogs must be on a leash and all cats must be in a carrier by themselves.
 If you do not have a carrier for your cat, you can purchase a cardboard carrier for $10.

 On Mondays through Thursdays, all animals are held overnight and released the following day at 7:30 a.m.
 On Fridays, we do not perform surgery.
 Please note that we do not board pets.

 Method of Payment

-We accept cash, Visa, MasterCard, and Discover.
+We accept cash, Visa, MasterCard, Discover, and American Express.
 Fees must be paid in the morning at drop-off.
-We do not accept checks or American Express.
+We do not accept checks or Care Credit.

 About the Surgery

 In female animals, the uterus and ovaries are removed through a small incision in the abdominal wall, which makes them unable to get pregnant.
 In male dogs and cats, the scrotum is not removed, only the testicles.
 This prevents the production of sperm, meaning they will no longer be able to father puppies or kittens.
 Our patients are completely asleep during surgery and are unable to feel or move.